Hobbies and interests

 Hello!
 My name is Lillian!

-Currently, I am attending University of Houston in Fall 2025.
-I am studying Psychology (BA).
+Currently, I am attending University of Houston, on track to graduate with my Bachelors in Psychology!
 I would like to go into Developmental or Adolescent Psychology.
 I am highly interested in topics such as Sociology, Ethics, and Anthropology as well.

 Education